socratools/socranop/PERMISSIONS.md

 ===========

-The `socranop-session-service` D-Bus service and the `socranop-ctl --dbus` CLI skipping the D-Bus service change the mixer audio routing by opening and writing to the device special file corresponding to the mixer.
+The `socranop-session-service` D-Bus service and the `socranop-ctl --no-dbus` CLI skipping the D-Bus service change the mixer audio routing by opening and writing to the device special file corresponding to the mixer.

-By default, the device special file cannot be written by unpriviledged users and since the `socranop-session-service` D-Bus service and the `socranop-ctl --dbus` CLI run as an unpriviledged user, the device special files's permission must be opened up to allow write access to `socranop-session-service`.
+By default, the device special file cannot be written by unpriviledged users and since the `socranop-session-service` D-Bus service and the `socranop-ctl --no-dbus` CLI run as an unpriviledged user, the device special files's permission must be opened up to allow write access to `socranop-session-service`.